Catherine

 As her son’s symptoms “just got worse and worse”.
 Exertion of any kind physical, social (talking) or involving too much noise could cause her son to crash making his symptoms worse for days and weeks afterwards.
 They saw private specialists including one who knew more about POTS and gave them a treatment plan, but local doctors were reluctant to prescribe the drugs in the plan as they had no knowledge of PoTS.
 During this time her son was not attending school and she was worried about her son managing or fainting on his own at home so tried to work half days where she could.
 His older brother returned home from university and looked after his brother over the summer holidays allowing her to continue to work full-time.
 Catherine was hoping that her son would improve enough to return to school at the end of the summer, but brain fog, concentration and memory problems along with his physical symptoms made returning, even online, to school impossible.

 At this time Catherine felt very stressed and worried about her son and felt that her patient’s care was being compromised so took some sick leave, but she has since returned to work but on reduced hours as a temporary solution.
 The long-term impact of caring on her work and finances is of great concern to Catherine.
 A year on Catherine says it’s still “very up and down, it fluctuates.
-So, I think you know even day-to-day and if he’s having a good day, haircut and he’s had a shower, that was a lot for him in one day at the moment.”
+So, I think you know even day-day and if he’s having a good day, haircut and he’s had a shower, that was a lot for him in one day at the moment.”
 Catherine and her son find the uncertainty of how to deal with what’s happening difficult “We don’t know how long it’s going to last and what the likelihood is of recovery whether it be a full recovery or not.
 We just don’t know the answers to any of those questions.”

 Although they have a supportive GP and have now been seen at a Long Covid clinic, where a least they felt listened to, they didn’t feel there was any treatment available that would help.
 At the time of the interview, they were considering going to Germany for private apheresis treatment (where the blood is passed over a heparin filter to filter out unwanted lipids and proteins, a process it says reduces the stickiness of the blood and improves microcirculation) but the uncertainty and cost of the treatment and the risk of her son catching a virus while travelling was a worry for Catherine.